 Plaque psoriasis is the most common of all types.
-You’ll experience the general symptoms on different parts of your body.
+You could experience the general symptoms on different parts of your body.
 You may even notice patches inside your mouth and nose.

 Nail psoriasis affects the fingernails and toenails.
-They may get loose or even fall off with time.
+They may become loose or even fall off with time.

 Scalp psoriasis is also localized.
 The scales reach beyond your hairline.
 You may notice flaky skin after scratching your scalp.

 Guttate psoriasis can happen after bacterial illnesses, such as strep throat, and it usually affects children and young adults.
-The sores you’ll find with this type are shaped like water drops and are concentrated on the:
+The sores you’ll find with this type are shaped like water drops and are concentrated on the following:

-Inverse psoriasis creates areas of smooth, red rash in skin folds, especially:
+Inverse psoriasis creates areas of smooth, colored rash in skin folds, especially: